 Dillon Chen, director of curriculum at hiring software company ProSky, gives an example from his own previous job.
 “I was working in an office with a bunch of really great guys,” he says.
 “Someone always had a cool story to tell, or a funny video to share, or some topic to debate about.
 Though it was great office culture, it resulted in a lot of scrambling to catch up and hit deadlines.
 Working from home allows me to set the times so that I can socialize or work hard during the times that I want.”
 You can also reduce the mindless chit-chat by escaping the office gab master.

 Kills Useless Meetings

 Meetings may be an even greater productivity killer than casual office chatter.
 Unless being run with a strict eye on the agenda, they often veer into sidebar conversations and friendly catch-up sessions that have little to do with the work that actually needs to be done.
 Working from home makes clear the advantages of alternatives to in-person meetings.

-“If the message can be clearly communicated in an email, it’s not necessary to have a meeting,” says Thomas Mitchell, CEO of language provider service Global Intermix.
+“If the message can be clearly communicated in an email, it’s not necessary to have a meeting,” says Thomas Mitchell, a sales expert.
 “If someone wants to have a meeting with me, I often suggest a video call.
 Even better are voice memos.
 It’s more personal and less time-consuming than an email, but also doesn’t require the other person to be present in that exact moment, so you are able to communicate your thought or idea effectively and on your own time.
 You can also reference at anytime.”
 Now, you should also know some expert ways to crush your next business meeting for when you simply have to have one.